ShiroXOkami/VRCASL-Gestures-Simplified/README.md

 Huge Thanks to all my friends for the inspiration and to all the people who use this in game ^~^

+Highly recommend using [@benaclejames](https://github.com/benaclejames/OVRThumbParams) to automatically run with SteamVR.
-Must be using [@I5UCC](https://github.com/I5UCC/VRCThumbParamsOSC) OSC in order to function properly
+Alternative method using [@I5UCC](https://github.com/I5UCC/VRCThumbParamsOSC) OSC program.

 ## To add to Avatar
 1. Import Package